HRT risks and benefits for menopause: estrogen/breast cancer

 Slowly, women and doctors are beginning to have the conversation again.

-We strongly encourage every woman to listen to this podcast, then make an appointment with a menopause-specialist OB/GYN to discuss the risks and benefits of HRT for her.
+We strongly encourage every woman to listen to this podcast, then make an appointment with a menopause-specialist OB/GYN near you to discuss the risks and benefits of HRT for her.

 TRANSCRIPT TO FOLLOW